an0mali/SmartHydroponics/README.md

 # SmartHydroponics
 Arduino project utilizing barometric pressure sensors to create a "smart" hydroponic airstone pump that easily adds smart features to other dumb containers.
 This includes plant health monitoring and detailed data logging.

+The project depends on a proprietary volumetric measurement concept that utilizes a difference in the readings of two barometric pressure sensors to determine fluid level remaining after the container's min/max levels have been calibrate.
+Under certain conditions this method has obtained precision levels of +/- 0.5% on 250mL

 For more information on this project, join my discord: https://discord.gg/wsmSfeu

 If you're a company looking into this code, offer me a job!